-FEES: Our full fee is $200 per session.
-For those paying at time of service, we offer a discounted rate of $175 per session for new clients in 2023.
-We continue to offer our old fees for existing clients.
+FEES: Our full fee is $200 per session. $250 for the intial assesment (First session).
+For those paying at time of service, we offer a discounted rate of $150.

 APPOINTMENTS AND CANCELLATIONS: Please remember to cancel or reschedule your session at least 24 hours in advance.
 You may be charged a $100 fee if you cancel with less than 24 hours notice.
 This is necessary because a time commitment is made to you and is held exclusively for you.
 If you are late for a session, you may lose some of that session time.
 If you are more than 10 minutes late for a session you will be billed for the entire session (we are unable to bill insurance in these situations)